pc-101/recipe-cookbook/README.md

 ## Features

-- Search the Spoonacular catalog with debounced queries, filters, and infinite scrolling pagination.
+- Search the Spoonacular catalog with debounced queries, filters, infinite scrolling pagination, and a one-click filter reset.
 - Save recipes to a persistent cookbook and open a detailed lightbox with ingredients and summary.
 - Add all ingredients from a recipe to an auto-grouped shopping list with one click.
 - Light/dark mode toggle that remembers your preference and respects system settings.